 Research Development Grants

-The Faculty of Health invites all full time Dal Health faculty members to submit a proposal for a Research Development Grant.
-Consistent with our Strategic Plan we will accept proposals from broad perspectives of Health.
+The Faculty of Health invites all full time FH faculty members to submit a proposal for a Research Development Grant.
 The goal of the competition is to support faculty in advancing their program of research with the expectation that the funding will prepare the researcher or research team for a competitive submission to external foundations/funding agencies.

 Research Development Grants (up to $5,000)